 3 hours, 3 credits.
 This course provides a base for graduate Nursing students by analyzing selected conceptual frameworks and theories.
-By utilizing these concepts and building on knowledge of the nursing process, the student explores a view of human beings, health, and health Emphasis care. on development of those concepts that have particular relevance for research and nursing practice.
+By utilizing these concepts and building on knowledge of the nursing process, the student explores a view of human beings, health, and health care.
+Emphasis on development of those concepts that have relevance for particular research and nursing practice.
 PRE- COREQ: NUR 600.